Sonosfera

 Direct answer: For restaurants, match tempo to your service goal — 120+ BPM to turn tables faster at lunch, 60–80 BPM to increase average spend by up to 15% at dinner.
 A 50-cover restaurant typically pays £400–£600+/year for TheMusicLicence.
-Sonosfera costs £19.99/month with licensing included.
+Sonosfera costs /month with certificate-ready Sonosfera catalogue scope.
 Decide your busiest service and start there.

 | Venue Type | BPM Target | Genre | Goal |